Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Transient Control

 The theorem further supports the computation of the optimal policy for states in $\cC$.
 Instead of treating the policy as a function that varies through time as we move along a specific trajectory, Theorem \ref{policystructure} allows us to relate the policy to all states in $\cC$.
 It allows us to find all states corresponding to a given value of the congestion-clearing time $\tau$.
 By computing these lines for a grid of $\tau$ values, we can simultaneously trace out the path of \emph{all} trajectories moving through $\cC$.
+We illustrate the structure of optimal policies for different intervention costs using examples in Section \ref{subsec:examples}.